seamusdemora/PiFormulae/PackageMaintenance.md

 Some advocate using `apt`, others advocate using `apt-get`.
 At present, I favor `apt-get` if only because I'm used to it.
 The diffs aren't worth much discussion, but you will need to decide.
 [Here's one explanation that might help](https://itsfoss.com/apt-vs-apt-get-difference/), and there are many others available for the [cost of a search.](https://duckduckgo.com/?q=apt+vs+apt-get&t=ffnt&ia=web)

+`sudo apt-get install XXXX`   Install a package
+`sudo apt-get remove XXXX`    Remove a package, leaving its configuration files on the system `sudo apt-get purge XXXX`     Remove a package, deleting its configuration files from the system

 ## Frequently Useful Commands in Aptitude

 `apt-cache search XXXX`